|2012||Did Not Play|

 |2013||Did Not Play|

-Career Highlights: Has started and played in all 117 games since arriving at Tech … Set or tied four school records during the 2012 season, with one at the plate – two triples in one game versus Boston College on April 6, which also tied an ACC record … Also, set three fielding records including assists by a second baseman in a single game and assists by an infielder in a single game, when he had 10 assists at High Point on February 28 … Also set the assists by a second baseman in a single season record with 174 … Has one walk-off RBI, when he drew a bases-loaded walk against No. 6 Miami on April 14, 2012 … Has six career game-winning RBIs and 13 career game-winning runs scored.
+Career Highlights: Ran his personal starting streak to 170 straight games - every one since stepping foot on campus - and actually passed Trey McCoy (168) for the most consecutive starts to begin a career at the school ...
+He and McCoy are the only Hokies to start and play every game at Tech through their junior season (since 1980) … One of five Hokies to start at least 170 games through a junior season - George Canale (1984-86, 180), Kevin Barker (1994-96, 174), Spencer Harris (2000-02, 173) and John West (1999-01, 171) … At the end of the 2014 regular season, was one of seven juniors in the country to start every game the past three years and had the second most starts … Set or tied four school records during the 2012 season, with one at the plate – two triples in one game versus Boston College on April 6, which also tied an ACC record … Set three fielding records including assists by a second baseman in a single game and assists by an infielder in a single game, when he had 10 assists at High Point on February 28 … Also set the assists by a second baseman in a single season record with 174 … Has two career walk-off RBIs – drew a bases-loaded walk against No. 6 Miami on April 14, 2012 and a bases-loaded single in the 11th inning against UMass Lowell on March 1, 2014 … Has 11 career game-winning RBIs and 16 career game-winning runs scored … Enters senior year 101 assists shy of tying the school record for most assists in a career (Spencer Harris, 647) and 180 shy of assists by a second baseman (Marc Tugwell, 572).

 2012: The only player to start all 55 games – 52 at second and three at shortstop … Posted 10 multi-hit games, including one game with three hits … Also had four multi-run games and five multi-RBI games … Had a streak of reaching base in 10 straight games … Batted .246 with 46 hits, including nine doubles and three triples (second on the team) for 61 total bases and a .326 slugging percentage … Scored 28 runs and drove in 27 … Drew a team-high 32 walks and was hit by a pitch four times for a .361 on-base percentage … Was 4-for-6 on stolen base attempts … Led the team with 12 sacrifice hits, which was 74th in the nation … Was also tied for second in triples (3) in ACC-only games.